 Explore the Salt Mine.
 Salt had been mined from the mountains around Hallstatt and Salzburg for thousands of years, which is why the town and surrounding area are actually UNESCO World Heritage Sites.
 You can only visit the salt mines of Hallstatt on tour, which takes around 70 minutes.

-Stop by the Welterbemuseum which has an unrivalled collection of innovations and archaeological finds from the local salt mines and from the Iron Age grave sites near the mines, explaining more in-depth the important Hallstatt culture.
+Stop by the Welterbemuseum which has an unrivaled collection of innovations and archaeological finds from the local salt mines and from the Iron Age grave sites near the mines, explaining more in-depth the important Hallstatt culture.

 Go to the panoramic high-altitude Treppe ins Nichts viewing platform.
 There are beautiful views, and the platform is an absolutely remarkable construction in and of itself.
 You get there by a fun cable car up above a glacier where you enter the platform.

 Visit the Hallstatt Lutheran Church, a landmark of Hallstatt built back in 1785 and an important place of pilgrimage in the local area.
-It also a spooky ossuary that has become a bit of a dark tourism attraction.
+It is also a spooky ossuary that has become a bit of a dark tourism attraction.

 Travelled by Jordan from Inspired by Maps